AnarManafov/GitWorkflow/README.md

     git rebase -i mainrepo/dev
     ```

-    **Note**
+    > [!NOTE]
-    It is very important for the history of the main repository that all of your commits are squashed.
-In the future nobody is interested to see your "cosmetic changes" commits or commits related to any other minor changes.
+    > It is very important for the history of the main repository that all of your commits are squashed.
+    > In the future nobody is interested to see your "cosmetic changes" commits or commits related to any other minor changes.
 The best way to introduce a feature is to introduce it as a patch.
-This is why, do squash all your commits into one, write a good proper comment before requesting to pull your code.**
+    > This is why, do squash all your commits into one, write a good proper comment before requesting to pull your code.

 1. Push your changes to your remote repo.
-You may need to use "push -f" since after the rebase your remote repo can be diverged from the local repo.
+You may need to use `push -f` since after the rebase your remote repo can be diverged from the local repo.

     ```shell
     git push --force-with-lease origin